The décor inside a new Australian bistro gives a nod to a French cycling event.

 The Paris-Roubaix is a one-day, 260km cycling event in the north of France ridden mostly over bluestone cobbles.
 It is known as “The Hell of the North” for obvious reasons and might seem to be a peculiar choice for an eatery.
 However, with Parisian bistro references and plenty of historic Melbourne bluestone available as building material, the new Hell of the North restaurant in Melbourne, Australia has been crafted into – and around – an original 19th century hotel on the threshold of the Fitzroy-Collingwood suburbs.

-Melbourne-based architectural firm SMLWRLD, comprised of architect Lucas Chirnside and artist Bianca Looney, worked in close collaboration with clients Adam Ferrante (who established Rose St. Artists’ Market with his brother, Christian) and Mark Grixti (the sommelier at the Melbourne Supper Club & The European cafe) when creating Hell of the North.
+Melbourne-based architectural firm SMLWRLD, comprised of architect Lucas Chirnside and artist Bianca Looney, worked in close collaboration with clients Adam Ferrante (who established Rose St. Artists’ Market with his brother, Christian) and Mark Grixti (the sommelier at the Melbourne Supper The Hell of the North: Australian French Bistro

 The joint goal was to discover a new relationship between dining spaces and what is consumed within them.
 This search led to the image of a French wine press, an inspiration that was translated into the detailed expressions in timber, the careful layering of color, and the depth of texture.
 The material choices focused on the combined warmth of wood and burnished brass.
 Elsewhere, blackened steel is used to indicate the structural changes that went on in Victoria as the state became industrialized.
 Central to the décor’s theme is the motif of bluestone cobbles.
 Woven through the network of intimate and connected dining spaces, blue surfaces create a circling moat of sorts that separates old from new, and pays homage to the history of this unique Melbourne building.